 The purposes of the VFW Post 4278 and Auxiliary are fraternal, patriotic, historical, and educational.
 Its aims are to preserve and strengthen comradeship, assist our veterans and their families, to maintain true allegiance to the government of the United States of America and, foster patriotism through its programs.

 We meet for coffee on Wednesday and most Fridays at 9 am at the Camas Community Center.

-Our Post business meetings are on the 2nd Tuesday of each month at 7 pm at the Community Center.
-Auxiliary business meetings are on the 3rd Wednesday of each month at 9 am at the Community Center.
+Post business meetings are the second Tuesday of each month at 7pm at the Camas Community Center.

-Membership in the VFW is only open to veterans who have served in a foreign war or served in hostile waters and are entitled to the campaign medals.
+Membership in the VFW is open to veterans who have served in a foreign war or served in hostile waters and are entitled to the campaign medals.
 However, anyone in the member’s family may join the Auxiliary.
-Please contact us for more information.

 Veterans, their families, caregivers, and survivors often ask, “Where do I start?”
 Whether you or your loved one just got out or you hung up the uniform years ago, the VA Welcome Kit can guide you to the benefits and services you’ve earned.
-Click here to view and download the VA Welcome Kit

 Need to know more about the VA Community Care (Mission) Act?
 Click here for more information.

 Blogger – Want to view updates for the VA or items that may pertain to you.
 Or have something of interest you would like to share?
 Check out our comment page by clicking here.